blahosyl/enlightened-publishing/README.md

 ### Bugs

-[Known](https://github.com/blahosyl/academic-publishing/issues) and [solved bugs/enhancements](https://github.com/blahosyl/academic-publishing/issues?q=is%3Aissue+is%3Aclosed) are handled in [GitHub Issues](https://github.com/blahosyl/academic-publishing/issues).
+[Known](https://github.com/blahosyl/academic-publishing/issues) and [solved bugs/enhancements](https://github.com/blahosyl/academic-publishing/issues?q=is%3Aissue+is%3Aclosed) are tracked in [GitHub Issues](https://github.com/blahosyl/academic-publishing/issues).

+>[!WARNING]
-Note: because of mistakenly starting issues in the wrong repository and later transferring them to the correct one, Issue numbers in the commit messages up to commit nr.
+>Note: because of mistakenly starting issues in the wrong repository and later transferring them to the correct one, issue numbers in the commit messages up to commit nr.
 [325a625dc5de4d670ef58a9617ec092529db10f1](https://github.com/blahosyl/academic-publishing/commit/325a625dc5de4d670ef58a9617ec092529db10f1) don't match the new issue numbers in the repository.
 Unfortunately, the numbering of the transferred issues cannot be changed anymore.

 However, each issue has the corresponing commits linked, and these links work correctly.
 In addition, subsequent commit messages after [325a625dc5de4d670ef58a9617ec092529db10f1](https://github.com/blahosyl/academic-publishing/commit/325a625dc5de4d670ef58a9617ec092529db10f1) point to correct issues.